John G. Balestriere

 Along with Balestriere Fariello colleagues, Mr. Balestriere’s focus is not before one court or one arbitral body, and he instead regularly appears as lead counsel in international and domestic arbitration, in federal courts around the United States, and in state courts throughout the country, including Manhattan’s business-focused Commercial Division.

-Before focusing on business disputes, Mr. Balestriere served for years in law enforcement in both the New York State Attorney General’s Office and the Manhattan District Attorney’s Office, where he investigated and prosecuted domestic and international organized crime, white collar crime, and street crime.
+Before focusing on business disputes, Mr. Balestriere served for years in law enforcement in both the New York State Attorney General’s Office and the Manhattan District Attorney’s Office, where he investigated and prosecuted domestic and international organized crime, white collar crime, sex crimes, and street crime.